daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 4. O(n log n): Linearithmic time complexity; grows more than linear but less than quadratic.
 > A common time complexity is O(n⋅logn), which is reasonably fast for most problems and also the time complexity of efficient sorting algorithms.
+- Its like combing process of O(n) and O(logn).
+- Usually algorithms like Merge Sort that process an entire output in linear time O(n) but A logarithmic process O(logn) that's performed within each iteration of the linear process.

 5. O(n^2): Quadratic time complexity; grows quadratically with the input size.